syamaner/bean-agent/docs/02-phase-2/overview.md

 ## Phase 2 Objectives:

-### Objective 1 - Wrap Inference pipeline as an MCP Server to be exposed using HTTP
+### Objective 1 - Wrap Inference pipeline as an MCP Server ✅ COMPLETE

 - Build an MCP server that will wrap the inference pipeline as a long running process.
   - We already have the [inference pipeline](../../src/inference/first_crack_detector.py) supporting our requirements.